How to Locate and Delete Accounts Linked to Your Email Address

 Update Weak Passwords

 For accounts you want to keep, update any weak or reused passwords.
-Use unique, strong passwords for each service.
+Use a unique, strong password for each service.

 3